carsimoes/design-patterns-dotnetcore/README.md

-- Modern implementation of design patterns with C# and .NET.
 ## The project
 I'm Carlos.
 This project began in March 2020, it is designed only for study as a modern implementation of design patterns with C# and .NET.